mekline/SubDrop-Multidistractor-Models/README.md

 #### Presentation Script (formerly MD11-20-12/)

 The willow script (randomizes order/condition assignments, displays trials to participants, records responses to our server).
 It's old code.
+(Note, csv/txt outputs in the internal log/ folder in here are from piloting/script creation)

 #### Stimuli (formerly Stims for Multi-distractor/)